davidmfry/Readables/README.md

 ## How to install
 The master branch Has the most recent build.
 Run npm install first, then install dependencies.
 You will also need to install the server from Udacity.
-You will need to change the BASE_URL value in appVariables.js to your local ip address.
-These variables are how the app makes calles to the server API.

 [Udacity Readables Server](https://github.com/udacity/reactnd-project-readable-starter)

+You will need to run npm install on the udaticy readables server.

+To start the server run node ./server in the project directory

 ## App dependencies
 axios